NetApp/FSxN-Samples/Solutions/EKS-logs-to-ELK/README.md

 ### Installation

 * Configure Trident CSI backend to connect to the FSxN file system.
-Create the backend configuration for the trident driver.
-Create secret on trident namespace and fill the FSxN password:
+First step is to configure a secret for Trident to use to communciate with the FSxN file system.
 ```
 kubectl create secret generic fsx-secret --from-literal=username=fsxadmin --from-literal=password=<your FSxN password> -n trident
 ```

-* Install trident-resources helm chart from this GitHub repository.
+Next, create a backend configuration for Trident to use to connect to the FSxN file system by running the included helm chart.
-  The custom Helm chart includes:
+* The custom Helm chart includes:
    - `backend-tbc-ontap-nas.yaml` - backend configuration for using NFS on EKS
    - `backend-fsx-ontap-san.yaml` - backend configuration for using ISCSI on EKS (Optional)
    - `storageclass-fsx-nfs.yaml` - Kubernetes storage class for using NFS
    - `storageclass-fsx-san.yaml` - Kubernetes storage class for using ISCSI (Optional)
-   - `primary-pvc-fsx.yaml` - primary PVC that will be shared cross-namespaces. **NOTE:** The PVC will be created in the `vector` namespace, so if it does not exist, it should be created before.
+   - `primary-pvc-fsx.yaml` - primary PVC that will be shared cross-namespaces. **NOTE:** The PVC will be created in the `vector` namespace, so if this namespace does not exist, it should be created before running the helm command below.
 [Check Trident TridentVolumeReference](https://docs.netapp.com/us-en/trident/trident-use/volume-share.html).

 The following variables should be filled on the `trident-resources/values.yaml`, or set via the `--set` Helm command line option.